lucaslorentz/caddy-supervisor/README.md

 }
 ```

-- **env**: sets environment variable for the process
 - **command**: the command or executable name to be executed
 - **args**: args provided to the command, separated by whitespace
 - **dir**: the working directory the command should be executed in
 - **env**: declare environment variable that should be passed to command.
 This property can be repeated
 - **redirect_stdout**: redirect command stdout to a file.
 Use "stdout" to redirect to caddy stdout
 - **redirect_stderr**: redirect command stderr to a file.
 Use "stderr" to redirect to caddy stderr
 - **restart_policy**: define under which conditions the command should be restarted after exit.
-Possible values:
+Valid values:
   - **never**: do not restart the command
   - **on_failure**: restart if exit code is not 0
   - **always**: always restart
 - **termination_grace_period**: amount of time to wait for application graceful termination before killing it.
+Ex: 10s

 On windows **termination_grace_period** is ignored and the command is killed immediatelly due to lack of signals support.